 How can we further reduce our impact in the shower?

-In addition to cutting down your shower time, consider using eco-friendly and all-natural soaps, shampoos, and conditioners that come in recyclable or even compostable packaging (we love bars of soap) and opt for eco-friendly shaving products.
-Additionally, low flow shower heads are also solid additions to ever shower, to save water.
+In addition to cutting down your shower time, consider using eco-friendly and all-natural soaps, shampoos, and conditioners that come in recyclable or even compostable packaging (we soap, shampoo, and conditioner bars) and opt for eco-friendly shaving products.
+And as mentioned earlier, low-flow shower heads are also solid additions to every shower, as they use significantly less water.

 You can also put a bucket at the bottom of your shower to catch the clean, soapy water that would otherwise go down the drain — as long as you're using natural shower products, you can use it to water your lawn later (which is especially helpful if you, too, are facing water cuts right now!).

 This article, originally published on May 12, 2023, has been updated.